durrantlab/deepfrag2/README.md

 -   `all`: Includes all fragments from the BindingMOAD database.
 Requires `--csv` and `--data_dir` to be set.
 -   `path/to/file.smiles`: Includes fragments from a custom SMILES file.
+-   A pre-compiled fragment set name (see "Using Pre-compiled Fragment Sets for Inference" below).

--   You can combine them, e.g., `all,path/to/file1.smiles,path/to/file2.smiles`.
+-   You can combine them, e.g., `all,path/to/file1.smiles,path/to/file2.smiles,gte_4_all`.
--   If `all` is omitted, only fragments from the provided SMILES files are used.
+-   If `all` is omitted, only fragments from the provided SMILES files and pre-compiled sets are used.

 #### Optional Inference Parameters